 To learn more about contributing to IRO or creating a Selected Works homepage, contact the site administrator at or your library subject specialist.

-The University of Iowa Libraries guide, Transforming Scholarly Communication, offers extensive information for faculty and researchers about Open Access, authors' rights, and copyright.
+The University of Iowa Libraries Scholarly Publishing guide offers extensive information for faculty and researchers about Open Access, authors' rights, and copyright.